melsman/mlkit/README_SMLSERVER.md

 Go start your Web browser and visit the database examples available from http://localhost/web/index.sml.

-## Building SMLServer from the sources with oracle access
+## Building SMLserver from the sources with oracle access

 To build Oracle interface, first download Oracle Instant Client + SDK.
 Then execute the following commands: